darkrenaissance/darkfi/IDEOLOGY.md

 all the oppression and exploitation at the hands of the official world-system, the other face of society could not be destroyed.
 In fact, it is impossible to destroy it.
-Just as capitalism cannot sustain itself without noncapitalist society, civilization—the official world system—also cannot sustain itself without the democratic civilization system.
+Just as capitalism cannot sustain itself without noncapitalist society, civilization— the official world system— also cannot sustain itself without the democratic civilization system.
 More concretely the civilization with monopolies cannot sustain itself without the existence of a civilization without monopolies.
 The opposite is not true.
 Democratic